 Also, many traders are saying that if they put the stop loss at this distance, their position size will be very small.

-So, use this crypto trading tip every time before you enter the market.
+So, use this tip every time before you enter the market.
 It will save you money and frustration.

 3. Trade what you see

-This crypto trading tip goes hand in hand with how to read crypto charts.
+This tip goes hand in hand with how to read crypto charts.

-Before you can start making money with cryptocurrency trading, you need to be able to read crypto charts very well.
+Before you can start making money with cryptocurrency, you need to be able to read crypto charts very well.
 The trick to “trade what you see” is very simple and you can learn this today.

 When you are looking at the cryptocurrency you are trading, you will start to learn how it trades.
 With time you will start to learn the story behind the price patterns, but this is more advanced.